tychonievich/cso1-s2022/markdown/teacher/powerusers.md

         <div class="note">

         I usually reply with something like "AI is just another class of applications, which themselves have power-user and casual-user interfaces.
 I can't predict the future, but at least on their current trajectory they are making the separation of cans and cannots more, not less, extreme."

-        Some student have strong views on AI, so I also tread this path with some caution.

         </div>

     - Better help guides, UI design, etc, can make the separation go away.